-• Evaluation of future offshore generation profiles, which are to be used as input for the upcoming analyses.
+- Evaluation of future offshore generation profiles, which are to be used as input for the upcoming analyses.
 This part of the study has been realized with the support of an external consultant (DTU).
 The full report of DTU is available in annex A of this report.
-The main results are described in Section 2 of the present report.

-- Determination of the impact on the system's flexibility needs.
-The methodology of the "Adequacy and Flexibility study 2020-2030" published in 2019 has been used.
+The main results are described in Section 2 of the present report. - Determination of the impact on the system's flexibility needs.
+The methodology of the "Adequacy and Flexibility study 2020-2030"6 published in 2019 has been used.
 This is described in Section 3 of the present report. - Determination of the impact on Elia's reserve needs.
 This analysis is based on the currently applied methodologies to determine Elia's FRR reserve capacity needs.
 This is described in Section 4 of the present report. - Determination of the impact on the real-time system operations.
 A dedicated model has been developed to evaluate the ACE on the basis of the offshore production profiles, assumptions on BRPs' ability to deal with large ramping and storm events and activation of Elia reserves.
-This is described in Section 5 of the present report. - Analyis of potential mitigation measures.
-At this stage of the study, a preliminary list of potential mitigation measures has been established and is explained in Section 6.
+This is described in Section 5 of the present report. - AnalyisDescription of potentialrecommended mitigation measures.
+At this stageSome of the study, a preliminary list of potential-mitigation measures has been established and is explaineddescribed in the previous verison of this report are further developed in Section 6.